PFython/cleverdict/README.md

             self.store.append((name, value))

 ## 8. THE AUTO-SAVE FEATURE
-You can set pretty much any function to be run automatically when a `CleverDict` value is *created or changed*, for example to update a database, save to a file, or synchronise with cloud storage etc.  Less code for you, and less chance you'll forget to explicitly call that crucial update function...
+You can set pretty much any function to be run automatically when a `CleverDict` value is *created or changed* for example to update a database, save to a file, or synchronise with cloud storage etc.  Less code for you, and less chance you'll forget to explicitly call that crucial update function...
 You just need to overwrite the `CleverDict.save` method with your own one:

     >>> CleverDict.save = your_save_function